joanconquerlee/PMID2019/README.md

 # PMID2019
 Phytoplankton Microscopic Image Dataset for Intelligent Marine Agriculture

-The Dataset File contains the Badidu Disk Link of the dataset: https://pan.baidu.com/s/1DkgRdzMEdc1opJag-grSmA.
+The Dataset File contains:

+the Badidu Disk Link of the dataset: https://pan.baidu.com/s/1DkgRdzMEdc1opJag-grSmA. the Google Drive Link of the dataset: https://drive.google.com/drive/folders/1k8xGkoWvIg1EaOLcrQu3MKRp_Dq0uC_p

 You can download it to the local.